 - Specify “drained” or “undrained” direct shear tests, and interpret them.

 - Use Mohr circles to interpret triaxial tests.

-- Perform upper and lower bound limit analyses of drained and undrained soil.
+- Perform basic upper and lower bound limit analyses.

 - Analyse limiting equilibrium with slip planes and slip circles as mechanisms.

-- Search for the least optimistic mechanism of failure in soil using either f or cu.
+- Search for the least optimistic mechanism of failure in soil.

 - Perform simple design calculations of a strip footing on clay and sand.